mnr/writing-wip/dimensions_living_book/redchair.md

 ## Ghosts

 Janell and I are considering downsizing to a smaller house.
-We don't need furniture for two guest rooms; we don't need a table to seat eight; we don't want a lawnmower, and we don't need a couch and four lounge chairs to watch television.
+We don't need furniture for two guest rooms.
+We don't need a table to seat eight.
+We don't want a lawnmower, and we don't need a couch and four lounge chairs to watch television.
 But I'm certain we will still need a red chair.
 I'm uncertain we have a voice in the decision.
 The chair is with us until we find it a new home to the ghost's liking.
 Until then, the chair is in our living room.

 I take great comfort knowing a chair can have a spiritual guardian.
 If something as insignificant as a mass-produced piece of furniture is cared for, then what about me?
 Or you?
 I can only hope for such an advocate when I have bedbugs and become destined for disposal.